1978 Atlantic hurricane season: Hurricane Cora

-Cora was an unusual cyclone, maintaining an unusually low latitude in the Atlantic in August at high speeds.
-While passing through the Lesser Antilles, gusty winds and light rainfall in Barbados and Saint Lucia.
+While passing through the Lesser Antilles, Cora produced wind gusts to 45 mi/h, along with light rainfall in Barbados and Saint Lucia.
 In the latter, a person died after stepping on a high tension power line that was downed in Castries.
 Approximately two to four percent of trees on the island were toppled.
-Cora was also responsible for altering weather conditions in Presque Isle, Maine, allowing for a takeoff of the historical flight of the Double Eagle II hot air balloon.
+Although it remained far to the south, Hurricane Cora affected weather conditions that reached as far north as Presque Isle, Maine, where balloonists Ben Abruzzo, Maxie Anderson, and Larry Newman were preparing to make the first ever transatlantic balloon flight on the Double Eagle II.
+The winds created by Cora's influence would give the hot air balloon the northerly push required for takeoff.